 Is Dr. Brown accepting students?

-Dr. Molly Brown is reviewing applications for 2021-2022 admission to the Clinical Psychology (Community Track) Ph.D. program at DePaul University.
+Please check back in late summer 2021 to find out if Dr. Molly Brown is reviewing applications for 2022-2023 admission to the Clinical Psychology (Community Track) Ph.D. program at DePaul University.
 Applicants interested in studying racial and other disparities in homelessness and McNair Scholars (or participants of similar programs) are strongly encouraged to apply!

 What is Dr. Brown's contact policy?